biosustain/dsp_nextflow_training/_sources/course_contents/Tutorial.md

 ```groovy
 nextflow run hello.nf
 ```
-Was the output file saved in there?
+Were was the output file saved?
 Is it the same or different than the output file saved in the corresponding work directory?
+Notice the `mode: 'copy'`.

 ## Add in variable inputs using a channel

-Let's add some more flexibility by using an input variable, so that we can easily change the greeting.
+Let's add some more flexibility by using an input variable, so that we can easily change the greeting message.

-This requires us to make a series of inter-related changes:
+This requires us to make few changes:

-- Tell the process about expected variable inputs using the input: block
+1. Tell the process about expected variable inputs using the input block
-- Edit the process to use the input
+2. Edit the process to use the input
-- Create a channel to pass input to the process (more on that in a minute)
+3. Create a channel to pass input to the process (more on that in a minute)
-- Add the channel as input to the process call
+4. Add the channel as input to the process call

-### Input definition to the process block:
+### 1. Input definition to the process block:

-Adding an input definition:
+Adding an input definition.

+> The `val` qualifier accepts any data type.
+It can be accessed in the process script by using the specified input name.

 ```groovy
 process sayHello {